Classic Motorcycle Build

 Hopefully the piston moves after a few short blasts.
 If not, soak with WD-40 and let sit overnight.

-After a little movement, a feeler gauge helps push piston out of the housing.
+After a little movement, the blade of a feeler gauge was used to help push the piston out of the housing.

 Once the front piston is freed, the O-ring seal that sits inside the bore can be removed.